The Final Countdown (album): Composition and recording

-Due to the national success of On the Loose and "Rock the Night", Europe went on a new tour around Sweden in 1985, with new songs "Danger on the Track", "Love Chaser" and the power ballad "Carrie" included in the setlist and ready to be recorded for the album.
+With the national success of On the Loose and "Rock the Night", Europe went on a new tour around Sweden in 1985, with new songs "Danger on the Track", "Love Chaser" and the power ballad "Carrie" included in the setlist and ready to be recorded for the album.
 "Carrie" was co-written by Tempest and keyboardist Mic Michaeli during a jam session.
 The early version of the song consisted of only keyboards and vocals, and was performed that way on the 1985 tour, but the album version would feature the whole band.

 The song "The Final Countdown" was based on an old keyboard riff that Tempest had composed as early as 1981–82, on a Korg Polysix keyboard he had borrowed from Michaeli.
-In 1985 bassist John Levén suggested that Tempest should write a song based on that riff.
+In 1985, bassist John Levén suggested that Tempest should write a song based on that riff.
 The lyrics were inspired by David Bowie's song "Space Oddity".
 The sound of the keyboard riff used in the recording was achieved by using a Yamaha TX-816 rack unit and a Roland JX-8P synthesizer.
 "I made a brassy sound from the JX-8P and used a factory sound from the Yamaha, and just layered them together", Michaeli said.

-"Cherokee" was the last song written for the album, being written only a week before the band went to Switzerland to start recording the album.
+"Cherokee" was the last song written for the album, being written only a week before the band went to Switzerland to begin development for the album.
 Tempest said he had been inspired by the history of the Native Americans to write the song.

-The recording of the album began in September 1985 at the Powerplay Studios in Zürich, Switzerland.
-At the suggestion of their record company, Epic Records, the band decided to work with the American producer Kevin Elson, who had worked with bands like Journey and Lynyrd Skynyrd.
-Originally the band had approached Scorpions producer Dieter Dierks and Bon Jovi producer Bruce Fairbairn to produce the album, but in the end they decided to go with Elson.
+Development for the album began in September 1985 at Powerplay Studios in Zürich, Switzerland.
+At the suggestion of their record company, Epic Records, the band decided to work with American producer Kevin Elson, who had also help produce with other artists, including Journey and Lynyrd Skynyrd.
+Originally the band had approached Scorpions producer Dieter Dierks and Bon Jovi producer Bruce Fairbairn to produce the album, but in the end, they decided to go with Elson.
 Elson would also produce the band's sixth studio album, Start from the Dark in 2004.

-During the recording sessions, vocalist Joey Tempest came down with a bad allergic reaction to bread products, which delayed the recording for a while, and forced Joey to make changes to his diet, so he could complete his work on the album.
-The vocals for the title track were recorded at the Soundtrade Studios, Stockholm, Sweden, while the rest of the vocals were recorded at the Mastersound Studios, Atlanta and Fantasy Studios, Berkeley, California.
+As development for the album was in progress, vocalist Joey Tempest came down with a bad allergic reaction to bread products, which delayed the development for a while.
+In addition, Tempest decided to make changes to his diet, so he could complete his work for the album.
+The vocals for the title track were recorded at the Soundtrade Studios, Stockholm, Sweden, while the rest of the vocals were recorded at the Mastersound Studios, Atlanta, Georgia and Fantasy Studios, Berkeley, California.

 The album was mixed in March 1986 at Fantasy Studios.
-Guitarist John Norum was not pleased with the result, claiming that the keyboards had "buried" the rhythm guitars in the final mix.
+Guitarist John Norum was not satisfied with the results, claiming that the keyboards had "buried" the rhythm guitars in the final mix.